CHAPTER ONE: ORGANIZATION AND STRUCTURE

-Each fall an appeal for nominations is issued with a deadline of February 28 the following year.
+Each fall an appeal for nominations is issued with a deadline for the following year.
 However, AFSA is glad to receive nominations at any time.
 The format (other than for the language awards) is as follows:

 Part I. Biographic data: Name and identification of nominee (grade, agency, position or relationship to a member of the Foreign Service).

 Part II.
 Nominator information: name, grade, agency and position of the nominator and description of association with the nominee (limit 250 words).

 Part III.
 Justification for nomination (500-700 words).
 The narrative should discuss the actions and qualities which qualify the nominee for the award, including specific examples of accomplishments that fulfill the criteria.

 Nominations for the Sinclaire Language Awards are generally submitted through the Foreign Service Institute but are welcomed from anyone.
 Details on nomination requirements are circulated each fall and also may be obtained from the School of Language Studies of FSI or from AFSA/Washington.

 In addition to the above, the AFSA Governing Board may bestow AFSA Annual Achievement Awards annually to recognize and honor the active and the retired members who have made the most significant contributions to the goals of the association during the past year.

 An AFSA awards ceremony is held in October, usually in the eighth floor reception rooms of the Department of State, to honor all AFSA Award recipients.
 For more information, please visit our web site at www.afsa.org/awards.